‘New York Times’ Euphemistically Calls Donald Trump Lie About ‘Executing’ Babies An ‘Inaccurate Refrain’

 On Saturday night in Green Bay, Wisconsin, Donald Trump told a crowd of 10,000 supporters what, as Inquisitr reported, can only described as a horrifying lie, fabricating a story in which the mother of a newborn baby and her doctor, after wrapping the baby in a blanket, decide whether to “execute” the baby.
 Trump used the false story to back up his equally false claim that Democrats somehow support the killing of live newborn infants.

-As one registered nurse, Julia Pulver — a 2018 Democratic state senate candidate in Michigan — stated on her Twitter account, “NO ONE ever, in any hospital, nor any mother who has just given birth, is conspiring with a doctor on whether or not to commit infanticide.”
+“NO ONE ever, in any hospital, nor any mother who has just given birth, is conspiring with a doctor on whether or not to commit infanticide,” one registered nurse, Julia Pulver — a 2018 Democratic state senate candidate in Michigan — stated on her Twitter account

 As Talking Points Memo noted, existing laws, as would be expected, make the murder of living babies an extremely serious crime.
 Wisconsin Republicans, however, are proposing what they call a “born alive” abortion bill that would supposedly protect babies who survive abortion procedures — an extraordinarily rare occurrence.
 Those newborns, of course, are already protected by laws against murder and infanticide.